 - They send a pop-up message or email warning that if the victim doesn’t pay the ransom by a certain date, they’ll destroy the private key.
 The private key is required to unlock the infected device or decrypt the encrypted files.

-- They deceive victims by telling them that they are subject to an official inquiry.
-They inform them that some illegal web content or unlicensed software has been found on their computer system.
+- They deceive victims by telling them that they’re subject to an official inquiry.
+They inform that some illegal web content or unlicensed software has been found on their computer.
 After that, they give instructions to the victims for how to pay the fine (which is actually ransom).

 WannaCry Ransomware Attack